KailHet/dbm_rawdata/README.md

   · valentines_system - [available only on russian]

   · kwork - Embed with your Kwork profile.
 All of variables commented into the Run Script Too action

+  · Stream MSGs - Bot will stream messages from one channel to another.
+Any server.
+Setting by keywords.